HSTWISP/WISPIPE/DOC/README.txt

  ftp.stsci.edu/cdbs/iref
  Note: You want to get the latest darks from Marc Rafelski

- 6) tweakreg needs to have interactive = False set as your default before running the pipeline.
-You can do this by entering pyraf, importing astrodrizzle, and then eparing tweakreg, and setting interative to False.
- MR NOTE: Do we want to change this in the pipeline to specify this so this doesn't depend on a system default???

- 7) While we use Ureka, you need to install pyregion seperatly. e.g.:
+ 6) While we use Ureka, you need to install pyregion seperatly. e.g.:
  While Ureka is loaded, type:
  pip install pyregion

- 8) Make sure you have the IDLastro library installed and up to date: https://github.com/wlandsman/IDLAstro
+ 7) Make sure you have the IDLastro library installed and up to date: https://github.com/wlandsman/IDLAstro
  Needs things like modfits, etc.